-Beautiful Taal Lake, which fills a large caldera, was once part of the ocean—but over hundreds of years, volcanic eruptions cut the lake off from the South China Sea.
-Its unique history makes the lake home to many endemic species, including the tawilis, a freshwater sardine species that greatly contributes to the local economy and food supply.
-Overfishing and the introduction of invasive omnivorous species threaten both the endemic and migratory species.
-Particularly damaging are the Nile tilapia, which escaped from the fishpens that proliferated during the 1980s, Chinese soft-shelled turtle, and the jaguar guapote (a cichlid fish native to Central America).
+Beautiful Taal Lake, which fills a large caldera, was once part of the ocean.
+But over hundreds of years, volcanic eruptions cut the lake off from the South China Sea.
+Its unique history makes the lake home to many endemic species, including the tawilis, a freshwater sardine that greatly contributes to the local economy and food supply.
+Overfishing and the introduction of invasive species threaten many local species.
+Particularly damaging are the Nile tilapia, which escaped from fishpens during the 1980s, the Chinese soft-shelled turtle, and the jaguar guapote (a cichlid fish native to Central America).

 An organization of small-scale fisherfolk, KMMLT, has spearheaded efforts to sustainably manage Taal’s resources.
 In 2009, a 2,471-acre (1,000-hectare) fish sanctuary was established, and the KMMLT has actively supported it through regular patrols.
 Aware that fishing alone will not support the economy, the organization trains members in alternative livelihoods, such as beekeeping and ecotourism.
 Training takes place at the Taal Lake Conservation Center.